solenya-group/solenya/README.md

 Notice that the `update` occurs *after* the asynchronous operation has completed.

+Both the `Validator` and `Router`, covered in their own sections, are designed to operate asynchronously.

-Note that the samples demonstrate calling github's search, with debouncing.
+The samples demonstrate calling github's search, with debouncing.

 # Forms